 If you are an occupational therapy practitioner you know all about the dreaded “d” word called documentation.
-It’s part of the daily life of a therapist, and it can sometimes seem like it’s all we do.
+It’s part of the daily life of a therapist, and writing SOAP notes to address the goals of an IEP or 504 accommodations can sometimes seem like it’s all we do.
 Let’s break down this dreaded task with some occupational therapy documentation tips and look at the positive side of documentation in therapy!
 You’ll find information on SOAP notes in occupational therapy as well as COAST notes and how to combine SOAP notes with COAST notes for client-centered occupational therapy documentation.

 Occupational therapy documentation

 Daily documentation (along with the dreaded productivity) is not the most fun or anticipated aspect of the occupational therapy profession, but it is a necessary part of it in order to fully appreciate and understand the need for our service and determine if it is making a difference in our client’s life.
 Also, we need to do it to get payment for our service and well, let’s face it, make a living!